Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 Implemented "tritont" enemy that throws tridents from afar.
 Merged more...enemies branch into main branch and fixed conflicts.
 2 hours

 ### 2025-06-08 - Created final product
 Fixed bat swarms not charging, corrected boss projectile assets, and rebalanced all enemy stats/spawn times.
 Filmed and edited final video with Alex.
+Updated read me with video link and instructions to play.
 4 hours